retrohacking/retrohacking.github.io/_posts/2022-08-19-the-day-ive-almost-broken-my-ubuntu.md

 ![](/img/brokenubuntu/1-kernelpanic.png)

 BUMP!
-Kernel Panic My OS wouldn't have loaded after that point.
+Kernel Panic!
+My OS wouldn't have loaded beyond that point.
 (The above image is only an example of what my PC was stuck on)

 At that point I only had two options: